 St Paul de Leon, Staverton

 The team rector for the whole mission community is Tom Benson - please see the "get in touch" page for details.
-He is assisted by a ministry team consisting of team vicar Gina Radford (based at the South Brent and Rattery end of the mission community), curate Laura McAdam, retired ordained ministers George Day, John Summers and Peter Taylor, and three readers: David Harwood, Jenny Holton and Pam Saunders.
+He is assisted by a ministry team consisting of team vicar Gina Radford (based at the South Brent and Rattery end of the mission community), curate Laura McAdam, retired ordained ministers George Day and John Summers, and three readers: David Harwood, Jenny Holton and Pam Saunders.